Gal Costa: Career

+While early in her career, she performed as Maria da Costa, producer Guilherme Araújo claimed she needed a stage name.
+He jokingly said "Gal: Guilherme Araújo Limited" and she agreed to use this respelling of her nickname.
+She would later change her name to incorporate "Gal" as well as put Costa as her final surname.
 Gal debuted her professional career on the night of 22 August 1964 at the concert Nós, por exemplo (We, For Example), where she performed alongside Veloso, Gil, Maria Bethânia and Tom Zé, among others.
 The concert inaugurated the Vila Velha Theatre in her hometown.
 During the same year, she also performed in Nova Bossa Velha, Velha Bossa Nova (New Old Wave, Old New Wave), at the same place and with the same singing partners.
 She then left Salvador to live in the house of her cousin Nívea in Rio de Janeiro, following in the footsteps of Bethânia, whose concert Opinião (Opinion) had become a huge hit there.

 Gal's first professional recording happened on Bethânia's debut album, released in 1965.
 It was the duet "Sol Negro" (Black Sun) written by Bethânia's brother, Caetano Veloso.
 She then released her first singles through RCA Records, "Eu vim da Bahia", written by Gil, and "Sim, foi você", written by Veloso.
-The following year Gal met Gilberto personally and participated in TV Rio's 1st International Music Festival performing "Minha Senhora", written by Gil and Torquato Neto.
+The following year, Gal met Gilberto personally and participated in TV Rio's 1st International Music Festival, performing "Minha Senhora", written by Gil and Torquato Neto.
 It failed to captivate the Festival's audience.

 Gal's first album Domingo was released in 1967 through Philips Records.
 It was also Veloso's debut.
 Gal stayed on the label, which later became PolyGram, until 1983.
 One song released from this album, "Coração Vagabundo", became a huge hit.
 The same year, Gal also performed two songs on the 2nd International Music Festival, which was then hosted by Rede Globo.
 They were "Bom Dia", written by Gil and Nana Caymmi, and "Dadá Maria", written by Renato Teixeira.
 The latter was performed with Sílvio César at the Festival and with Teixeira on the recording.